slfyusufu/msl-app/README.md

 # msl-app
-help muslim to find halah food or musjd.
+Help muslim to find halah food or masjid.

+This app contain halah resturant, masjid, muslin school or muslin shop.